-This opinion is furnished to you in connection with the above-referenced registration statement (the "Registration Statement") of Microvision, Inc., a Delaware corporation (the "Company"), filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act"), for the registration of 3,304,108 shares (the "Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock").
+This opinion is furnished to you in connection with the above-referenced registration statement (the "Registration Statement") of Microvision, Inc., a Delaware corporation (the "Company"), filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act"), with respect to (i) shares of preferred stock, par value of \$.001 per share, of the Company (the "Preferred Stock"); (ii) shares of common stock, par value of \$.001 per share, of the Company (the "Common Stock"); and (iii) warrants for the purchase of Preferred Stock, Common Stock or other securities of the Company ("Warrants").
+The Preferred Stock, Common Stock and Warrants are referred to herein collectively as the "Offered Securities."
+The Offered Securities being registered under the Registration Statement will have an aggregate offering price of up to \$35,000,000 and will be offered on a delayed basis pursuant to the provisions of Rule 415 under the Securities Act.

-We have acted as counsel for the Company in connection with the registration of the Shares.
+We have acted as counsel for the Company in connection with the registration of the Offered Securities.
 For purposes of this opinion, we have examined and relied upon such documents, records, certificates and other instruments as we have deemed necessary.